root-project/web/about/what_does_root_stand_for.md

 _At the start of the project in January 1995, I came quickly to the name ROOT for our system.
-The intention to move towards Object Oriented Technology already well accepted at this time.
+The intention to move towards Object Oriented Technology was already well accepted at this time.
 It was clear to us that a basic framework providing at least the services we had in the past with CERNLIB was necessary before moving to higher level applications.
 ROOT really means the "roots" for end-user applications.